matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ::: tip Note on gasLimit

 Currently, we expect the `gasLimit` to cover both the verification and the execution step.
 Currently, the number of ergs that is returned by the `estimateGas` is `execution_ergs + 20000`, where `20000` is roughly equals to the overhead needed for the defaultAA to have both fee charged and the signature verified.
-In case your AA has very expensive verification step, you should some constant to the `gasLimit`.
+In case your AA has very expensive verification step, you should add some constant to the `gasLimit`.

 :::